Azure/azure-powershell/src/Monitor/Monitor/help/Get-AzActivityLog.md

 ```

 ### -StartTime
-The correlationId of the query
+The startTime of the query

 ```yaml
 Type: System.Nullable`1[System.DateTime]